 It may be free to get your payoff letter, or you may have to pay.
 Ask customer service if there’s a cheap way to do it.
 For example, some banks mail the document for free but charge $25 to fax it to you.

-You can also get a verbal payoff number from your lender.
+If you like, you can request a verbal payoff quote from your lender.
 This is not an official and legally binding document, but at least you get an idea of your payoff amount.
-You can plan ahead and even move forward with a verbal quote, but if anything goes wrong you have no recourse.
+This may be enough information to help you plan for payoff, and you can even move forward and make payment based on a verbal quote.
+But if anything goes wrong you have no recourse.
+If you're in a hurry and you need the loan paid off correctly the first time, get a written quote.